-Data Journalism Fundamentals MOOC.
+Data Journalism Fundamentals MOOC and accompanying video lectures.
 The first ever data journalism MOOC specifically for Asian journalists.
 I did the “data analysis” week.
 University of Hong Kong, March 2016.

 Solve Every Statistics Problem with One Weird Trick (video).
 A most unserious lightning talk about randomization in statistics.
 NICAR, March 2016

 How much influence does the media really have over elections?
 Digging into the data.
 Does amount of coverage influence polling results?
 In the primaries, yes, but it’s complicated.
 Nieman Journalism Lab, January 2016.

 A Brief Guide to Robot Reporting Tools, Nieman Reports, September 2015.

 Knowledge Management in Investigative Journalism (video).
 Talks from a conference I organized in London with people from OCCRP, ICIJ, and other data-driven investigative news organizations.
 September 2015.

 Chinese Data Journalism Manual (数据新闻手册), with Yolanda Ma.
 Based on two years of workshops we delivered to Chinese journalists.
 DJChina.org, September 2015.

 Surgeon Scorecard.
 I did much of the statistical programming for this first ever public analysis of per-surgeon complication rates.
 ProPublica, July 2015.

 Seeing Media Polarization Through Data, slides for a workshop at Build Peace, April 2015.

 Rapid Rise in Super-PACs Dominated by Single Donors.
 With Robert Faturetchi.
 ProPublica, April 2015.